carloscadena/http-server/README.md

 ### test:
 test_server.py

-Client sends an HTTP request which is accumulated, and tested.
-Server returns an HTTP 200 OK response or appropriate error based on testing.
+Client or browser sends an HTTP request which is accumulated, and tested.
+Server returns an response with OK headers and content or an appropriate error.